As rising oceans threaten NYC, study documents another risk: The city is sinking

 "We can't sit around and wait for a critical threshold of sea level rise to occur," he said, "because waiting could mean we would be missing out on taking anticipatory action and preparedness measures."

-“I think it's a made-up story,” Miles said.
-He thought again while looking at sailboats bobbing in the water edging downtown Manhattan.
-“We do have an excessive amount of skyscrapers, apartment buildings, corporate offices and retail spaces.”

-New York City isn’t the only place sinking.
+New York City isn't the only place sinking.
 San Francisco also is putting considerable pressure on the ground and the region's active earthquake faults.
-In Indonesia, the government is preparing for a possible retreat from Jakarta, which is sinking into the Java Sea, for a new capital being constructed on the higher ground of an entirely different island.
+In Indonesia, the government is preparing for a possible retreat from Jakarta, which is sinking into the Java Sea, for a new capital being built on the higher ground of a different island.